Forecast issued at 5:00 am WST on Thursday 23 March 2017.

 A trough lies inland from the west coast.
 The trough will move east during Thursday and will remain over central parts of the State for the remainder of the week.
 A band of rain and thunderstorms linked to a tropical low in the north will result in some heavy rainfall through central and eastern parts of the State over the next couple of days.
 A cold front will move across southwestern parts of the State on Sunday.

 Partly cloudy.
 Medium (50%) chance of showers in the morning and early afternoon.
 Light winds becoming southwesterly 15 to 25 km/h in the middle of the day then tending southerly 15 to 20 km/h in the evening.
 Daytime maximum temperatures in the low to mid 20s.

 - Fire Danger

 Partly cloudy.
-Winds south to southwesterly 25 to 35 km/h.
+Winds southeasterly 15 to 25 km/h tending southeast to southwesterly in the late afternoon then becoming southeasterly 15 to 20 km/h in the evening.
 Overnight temperatures falling to between 13 and 16 with daytime temperatures reaching the mid to high 20s.